spitlickle/ebay-auto-listing-assistant/README.md

 License

-This project is licensed under the terms of the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the terms of the GNU Affero General Public License v3.0 (AGPL-3.0).

 See LICENSE for complete terms.
 Contributing